Start Printed Page 25583

 You may submit comments by any of the following methods (Please send comments by one method only):

-- NCUA Web Site: http://www.ncua.gov/RegulationsOpinionsLaws/proposed_regs/proposed_regs.html.
+NCUA Website: http://www.ncua.gov/news/proposed_regs/proposed_regs.html.
 Follow the instructions for submitting comments.

-- Email: Address to firstname.lastname@example.org.
-Include “[Your name] Comments on Advance Notice of Proposed Rulemaking for Part 701, PAL Amendments” in the email subject line.
+Email: Address to firstname.lastname@example.org.
+Include “[Your name] Comments on Notice of Proposed Rulemaking (PALs II)” in the email subject line.

-Public Inspection: You may view all public comments on NCUA's Web site at http://www.ncua.gov/Legal/Regs/Pages/PropRegs.aspx as submitted, Start Printed Page 59347except for those we cannot post for technical reasons.
-NCUA will not edit or remove any identifying or contact information from the public comments submitted.
-You may inspect paper copies of comments in NCUA's law library at 1775 Duke Street, Alexandria, Virginia 22314, by appointment weekdays between 9 a.m. and 3 p.m.
-To make an appointment, call (703) 518-6546 or send an email to OGCMail@ncua.gov.Start Further Info
+Public inspection: All public comments are available on the agency's website at http://www.ncua.gov/RegulationsOpinionsLaws/comments as submitted, except as may not be possible for technical reasons.
+Public comments will not be edited to remove any identifying or contact information.
+Paper copies of comments may be inspected in the NCUA's law library, at 1775 Duke Street, Alexandria, Virginia 22314, by appointment weekdays between 9:00 a.m. and 3:00 p.m.
+To make an appointment, call (703) 518-6540 or send an email to OGCMail@ncua.gov.

 FOR FURTHER INFORMATION CONTACT:

-The current PAL regulation permits FCUs to charge an interest rate for PAL loans that is 1000 basis points above the general interest rate set by the Board for non-PAL loans, provided the following conditions are met:
+PALs I's current regulatory framework permits an FCU to charge an interest rate for PALs loans that is 1000 basis points above the general interest rate set by the Board for non-PALs loans, provided the FCU is making a closed-end loan

-(3) The FCU does not make more than three PAL loans in any rolling six-month period to any one borrower and makes no more than one PAL loan at a time to a borrower;
+(3) The FCU does not make more than three PALs loans in any rolling six-month period to any one borrower and makes no more than one PALs loan at a time to a borrower;

 (5) The FCU fully amortizes the loan;